Frequently Asked Questions

 Usually an hour, however it could be longer or shorter depending on the reason for the appointment.
-We what to be sure all your questions have been answered to your satisfaction, and you are comfortable with your plan of care.
+We want to be sure all of your questions have been answered to your satisfaction, and you are comfortable with your plan of care.

 Normally, clothing to go home from the hospital in.
 The hospital will furnish the traditional hospital gowns.
 You could bring your own but be prepared they may become soiled and need special laundering when you arrive home.
 Bedroom slippers and toiletries should be brought from home.

-No. Medications are dispensed by you nurse.
+No. Medications are dispensed by your nurse.
 It is sometimes necessary to change, hold or modify the dosage of your normal medications.
 This will be decided by your Physician.

 That’s a great question.
 Please be sure to direct this question to your Physician at your appointment.
 Your medical conditions and medications will be reviewed at that appointment.
 Your Physician will determine what medications will be safe for you to take.

 Why did I receive a Rx for Compazine?
 Will I need to take it if I don’t have nausea?

 The prescription is given for relief of nausea after surgery.
 Not every surgical patient will experience nausea.
 It should only be taken if you need relief for post surgery nausea.
 Please take it as it is prescribed on the label.